dvatterott/dvatterott.github.io/source/_posts/2016-04-29-an-introduction-to-neural-networks-part-1.markdown

 <img src="{{ root_url }}/images/neural_net/net_guess2.png" />

 Not bad!
 Our guesses are much closer to the correct answers than before we started running the backpropogation procedure!
 Now, you might say, "HEY!
 But you haven't reached the *correct* answers."
-That's true, but note that acheiving the values of 0 and 1 with a logistic function are only possible at -$\infty$ and $\infty$, respectively.
+That's true, but note that acheiving the values of 0 and 1 with a logistic function are only possible at -$$\infty$$ and $$\infty$$, respectively.
 Because of this, we treat 0.05 as 0 and 0.95 as 1.

 Okay, all this is great, but that was a really simple problem, and I said that neural networks could solve interesting problems!